 You need to ensure that Lilli can log on to the domain successfully.
+What should you do?

-- A. Recreate the user account for Lilli and add her to all appropriate security groups. - B. Run the netdom reset 'Client223' /domain: 'Certkiller' command and then restart Client223. - C. Add Client223 to a workgroup.
+A. Recreate the user account for Lilli and add her to all appropriate security groups.

+B. Run the netdom reset 'Client223' /domain:' Certkiller ' command and then restart Client223.

+C. Add Client223 to a workgroup.